HISTORY AND DEMOGRAPHY

-Most Jewish survivors immigrated to Israel after WWII.
-Bosnia-Herzegovina became part of the Yugoslav Federation.
-Jewish life and identity were repressed under the Communist regime of Tito.
+Most Jewish survivors immigrated to Israel after World War II.
+Bosnia and Herzegovina became part of the Yugoslav Federation.
+Under the Communist regime of Tito, Jewish life and identity were repressed.
 Before the Yugoslav Civil War, there were about 2,000 Jews in Bosnia-Herzegovina.
-With the demise of Yugoslavia in the 1990s, many Jews were forced to leave war-torn and Muslim Bosnia.
-When the Yugoslav Civil War broke out in 1991, the American Jewish Joint Distribution Committee evacuated 1,500 Bosnian Jews to Israel.
+With the demise of Yugoslavia in the 1990s, many Jews were forced to leave war-torn majority-Muslim Bosnia.
+When the Civil War broke out in 1991, the American Jewish Joint Distribution Committee evacuated 1,500 Bosnian Jews to Israel.
 Today, there are about 500 Jews in Bosnia Herzegovina.
 Most of them (90%) are Sephardic.

 The Sephardic Jewish cemetery in Sarajevo is one of the most important Jewish burial sites in Europe because of the shape of the tombstones and the ancient Ladino inscriptions on them.
 Sarajevo is also famous for its legendary “Haggadah.”
 Historians believe that the Sarajevo Haggadah was brought by Spanish Jews who were expelled by the Inquisition in 1492.
 The Haggadah was sold to the national museum of Sarajevo in 1894 by a man named Joseph Kohen.
 During World War II, the manuscript was hidden from the Nazis by Dr. Jozo Petrovic, the director of the city museum and by Derviš Korkut, the chief librarian, who handed the famous Haggadah to a Muslim cleric (the Haggadah was hidden in a mosque among Korans and other Islamic texts).
 During the Bosnian War of 1992-1995, when Sarajevo was under constant siege by Serb forces, the manuscript survived in an underground vault.
 The manuscript was restored through a special campaign financed by the United Nations and the Bosnian Jewish community in 2001.